Skuld (princess): Chronicon Lethrense

+Gesta Danorum på danskæ

-The Chronicon Lethrense (and the included Annales Lundenses) tell that Rolf Krage's sister Skulda was married against Rolf's will to Hartwar/Hiarwarth (Heoroweard), a German earl of Skåne, but reputedly Rolf had given Skulda to him together with Sweden.
-Hjartwar arrived in Zealand with a large army and said that he wanted to give his tribute to Rolf, but killed the sleeping Rolf together with all his berserkers after these intoxicated themselves at a banquet Rolf had given in honor of his sister's arrival.
-Only one survived, Wigge (Vöggr), who played along until he was to do homage to Hjartwar.
-Then, he pierced Hartwar with a sword, and so Hjartwar was only king one morning.
-However, according to a reputation, it was instead an Åke who killed Hjartwar with seven dagger-stabs and so became king.
+In the Gesta Danorum på danskæ tells that Rolf Krage's sister Skulda was married against Rolf's will to Hartwar, a German count of Skåne, but reputedly Rolf had given Skulda to him together with Sweden.
+Hartwar arrived in Zealand with a large army and said that he wanted to give his tribute to Rolf, but instead killed Rolf together with all his men except for one, who was named Wigge, who played along until he was to do homage to Hartwar.
+Then, he pierced Hartwar with a sword, and so Hartwar was only king one morning.
+However, according to a reputation, it was instead an Ake, Hauborth's brother, who killed Hartwar and so became king.